The Ashforth Company’s Environmental Mission

 - Installed one of first plug-in electric vehicle chargers in CT.

-- Twice honored with Southern CT BOMA’s Earth Award for efforts in operating efficiency, and water and energy conservation.
+- Twice honored with Southern CT BOMA’s Earth Award for efforts in water & energy conservation, and operating efficiency.